No results for ""

 Here's how to replace the header text:

-1. Create a string flag in LaunchDarkly that has two variations containing the header text.
+1. Create a flag in LaunchDarkly using the Custom template and String flag type.
+Configure two variations containing the header text.
 You do not need to enable it for client-side SDKs because you'll call it within a Worker function.

 The "Create a feature flag" panel with string flag options chosen.